fusionby2030/moxie/experiments/PSI_22/README.md

 You can change hyperparameters.

 There might be argparsing later, if I am not lazy.

+We shall see.